 Overall, this was a very enjoyable, fast-paced, and action-packed story that also helped to provide additional backstory for one of our main characters.
 And I highly recommend picking this up, especially for the Saru fans.
 But so far, my biggest disappointment with the DSC tie-in novels, as a whole, has nothing to do with their content or quality – we now have three novels all written by white men.
 I know it’s still early on, but I’d really love to see some women and POC added to this lineup sooner rather than later.

 “Fear Itself” will be published on June 5, 2018 with an MSRP of $16.00 US.
-It is available in large format paperback on Amazon, or at your local retailer.
+It is available in large format paperback from bookshop.org, or at your local retailer.
 Ebook and audiobook formats are also available.